MingJae92/Facebook-Clone-MERN/README.md

 To run this app, you will need to clone it first.
 Then install NPM, using the command line by typing NPM install or NPM i.
-Once NPM has been installed type NPM start to access the front end.
-For the server to run, you will need to type ls, then after type cd Backend server.js, then type nodemon server.js.
+Once NPM has been installed type NPM start into the command line to access the front end.
+To access the server you will need to type into the command line, ls then after that type cd Backend, press return and then lastly type nodemon server.js

 # Getting Started with Create React App